Wintellect/MSLearn/Introduction to Python/final final/2-reading-and-looping.md

-# Reading and looping in Python
+# Reading, looping, and lists in Python

 The U.S. [Bureau of Transportation Statistics](https://www.transtats.bts.gov) (BTS) maintains a wealth of information regarding transportation in the United States and makes much of that data available to the public.
 One of the datasets you can download from the BTS Web site lists all the airports in the world and includes their three-letter airport codes, the cities they're located in, and their names.